-Of the total options outstanding at March 31, 2018, 53,416 shares were performance-based options for which the performance criteria had yet to be achieved and 574,507 shares were options granted to the former Chief Executive Officer with an estimated 100% forfeiture rate as a result of planned retirement in the second quarter of 2018.
+Of the total options outstanding at June 30, 2018, 63,375 shares were performance-based options for which the performance criteria had yet to be achieved.

 On January 1, 2018, the Company granted options to purchase an aggregate of 17,531 shares of the Company's Class A Common Stock to senior management with a weighted average fair value of \$82.69 per share, of which all shares relate to performance-based stock options.